Tax Treatment of Dividend Income

 For those investors whose income exceeds certain thresholds, they will need to keep an eye on the additional 3.8% Medicare surcharge.
 Under current legislation, single taxpayers with a Modified Adjusted Gross Income (MAGI) of $200,000 and married couples with an MAGI in excess of $250,000 are subject to an additional 3.8% Medicare surcharge on net investment income (which includes all taxable dividends).

 For tax purposes, it’s important to know dividends are considered either “qualified” or “nonqualified.”
-Qualified dividends are:
+Qualified dividends are taxed using long-term capital gain rates of 0%, 15%, or 20% depending on your level of taxable income:

 What’s a ‘qualified’ dividend?